RBSystems/Crestron-Documentation/FileExtensions.md

 </table>

 ## System Builder (Control System IDE) ##
-#### System uses SIMPL, VTPro-e, and Engraver so will generate some of the same file extensions found in those programs in addition to these. ####
+#### System Builder uses SIMPL, VTPro-e, and Engraver so will generate some of the same file extensions found in those programs in addition to these. ####
 <table>
 <tr>
 <td width="10%">Extension</td>